DataDog/dd-sdk-android/README.md

 ### Retrofit

-If you use Retrofit, let it use your `OkHttpClient` instrumented with Datadog SDK, and you can get RUM and APM information about network requests made with Retrofit.
+If you use Retrofit, use it with the `OkHttpClient` that's been instrumented with the Datadog SDK for RUM and APM information about network requests made with Retrofit.

 ```kotlin
         val retrofitClient = Retrofit.Builder()